rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 Note that, if `(V subset-of W) or (V strict-subset-of W)` is true, then `V` may be referred to as the "subset" and `W` as the "super-set".

-Note that the empty set has no element that could be in conflict with the requirement of the `subset-of` definition.
-Hence, "all the elements of the empty set are elements of the super-set" is understood to be true.
-That is, because the requirement does not have a "must have an element" part.
+Note that the empty set `{}` has no element that could be in conflict with the requirement of the `subset-of` definition.
+Because of that, "all the elements of the empty set are elements of the super-set" is understood to be true.
+That is, because the definition of the `subset-of` operator merely states that, for `(V subset-of W)` to be true, any element in `V` must also be an element of set `W`.
+Obviously, there is no element in the empty set which could be in conflict with that requirement.

 (Don't think too much about empty sets, exclude them if possible.)